 MS fatigue… The most common, yet most difficult to detect a symptom in multiple sclerosis.
 Aside from feeling exhausted, having to explain people over and over how different it is to normal tiredness, you often get a stigma assigned of “yeah, yeah, you’re just being lazy” or “sure, now keep walking, it’s probably not that […]Read More

 What multiple sclerosis feels like on a mental level?
 How does it affect your mind?
-These are questions a lot of people wonder about: those with MS, wondering how others feel with the illness they share.
-Or people without MS, like your family, your friends, just curious how you are really feeling.
-And then there […]Read More
+These are questions many people wonder about: those with MS, wondering how others feel with the illness they share.
+Or people without MS, like your family, your friends, just curious how you are feeling.
+And then there are those that […]Read More